AIM-7 Sparrow: Proposals

+AIM-7F Multishot was a proposal under the US Navy's F-4X program of the 1960s to equip the then under development missiles and their launch platforms with a datalink for track-via-missile guidance akin to that of AIM-54 Phoenix, which would enable multiple AIM-7 missiles to be guided simultaneously.
+As each missile would only need terminal illumination from the F-4's radar, it could engage multiple aircraft simultaneously as long as it kept all targets within view of its radar.
+As this modification would have required all-new solid state electronics for the AN/AWG-10 radars on the launching F-4s, it was not pursued.

+AIM-7R was to add an infrared homing seeker to an otherwise unchanged AIM-7P Block II.
+A general wind-down of the budget led to it being cancelled in 1997.

 Foreign versions

 Canada

 As part of the Avro Canada CF-105 Arrow program, Canadair (now Bombardier) partnered with Douglas Aircraft Company in the development of the Sparrow II (AAM-N-3/AIM-7B).
 After Douglas dropped out of this program, Canadair continued on with it until the termination of the Arrow project.

 The AAM-N-3 Sparrow II was unique in that it had a fully active radar guidance system.
-This combined both a radar transmitter and receiver in the missile, making it unnecessary for the pilot to keep the aircraft aimed at the target after firing the missile, unlike Semi-active radar homing (SARH) missiles which require continuous radar-assisted guidance throughout flight.
-This allowed the aircraft that fired the AAM-N-3 to turn away, prosecute other targets, and/or escape from potential retaliatory missiles fired by the enemy aircraft during the time it takes for the Sparrow to reach its target.
+This combined both a radar transmitter and receiver in the missile, making it unnecessary for the pilot to keep the aircraft aimed at the target after firing the missile, unlike semi-active radar homing (SARH) missiles which require continuous radar-assisted guidance throughout flight.
+This allowed the aircraft that fired the AAM-N-3 to turn away, prosecute other targets, and/or escape from potential retaliatory missiles fired by the enemy aircraft during the time it took for the Sparrow to reach its target.
 Despite the significant advantages of this design over SARH guidance, all subsequent models of the Sparrow use semi-active radar homing.

 To accommodate the active radar guidance system, the AAM-N-3 Sparrow II had a much greater volume than its predecessor.
 Its size would subsequently set the precedent for all future Sparrow variants.

 In 1959, Canadair had completed five missiles based on airframes from Douglas, and built two models from scratch, when the program was cancelled with the cancellation of the Arrow.

 Italy

-The Italian company Finmeccanica (now Leonardo S.p.A.), Alenia Difesa licensed the AIM-7E Sparrow technology from the US, and produced its own version.
+The Italian company Selenia (now Leonardo S.p.A.) licensed the AIM-7E Sparrow technology from the US, and produced its own version.

-Later in the 1980s, Alenia started to produce an improved version of the AIM-7 called the Aspide, compared to the AIM-7E, it received a newer and improved monopulse guiding system that allowed for a better hit ratio and easier targeting of enemies at low altitude confused in the ground clutter.
+Later in the 1970s, Alenia started to produce an improved version of the AIM-7 called the Aspide.
+Compared to the AIM-7E, it received an improved new monopulse guidance system that allowed for a better hit ratio and easier targeting of enemies at low altitude with ground-clutter confusion.

-It also received a new and more powerful engine and new control surfaces, these control surfaces were all independent one of the others, this gave the missile a much better maneuverability compared to the AIM-7E and the English Skyflash that still used dependent control surfaces.
+It also received a new and more powerful engine and new control surfaces.
+These control surfaces were each independent of the others, giving the missile greatly improved maneuverability over the AIM-7E and the British Skyflash that still used dependent control surfaces.